edwardsmith999/TTCF4LAMMPS/README.md

 The declared variables are either used by LAMMPS only (type 1) and directly declared within the input file, or managed by the python interface (type 2) and hence not declared in the input file, and shown here just for clarity purpose.
-The remaining set of commands are standard creation of simulation box, atom positions and velociites, and interatomic potential.
+The remaining set of commands are standard creation of simulation box, atom positions and velocities, and interatomic potential.

 	########### Run equilibrium thermalization ###########